Edalorhina perezi: Adult

 Similar to many other frog species, female Perez's snouted frogs (E. perezi) are larger than males.
 Males are on average 28-36 mm in size and the females are 35-40 mm.
 The general color of this frog is very similar to leaf litter, which is a cryptic color protection in its habitat.
 Dorsum skin color is brown and there are usually many random dark brown markings on the back, such as tubercles and longitudinal ridges.
 Distinct characteristics of this frog include its eyelids, which have conical tubercles growing around the edge, a vertical ridge between the eyes, and the underdeveloped vomerine teeth.
 The iris is bronze and has some radiating grayish-brown lines.
 The body is a concaved shape with the spine dips down, differentiating the species from its sister taxon.
 The ventral side is smooth and white, with large black dots at lateral and posterior areas.
 The limbs are barred and the groin has an orange color decorated with black dots.
 It has unwebbed toes as a terrestrial frog species, and the first and second toes are of equal length.
 The snout of this frog is pointed, but the mouth part of the other species E. nasuta in the same genus looks sharper because of a long, fleshy proboscis.
 This sister species also differs from E. perezi by having smaller eyelid tubercles.
-A similar species from another genus is Physalaemus petersi, which also has an orange groin, but this species doesn't has eyelid tubercles and has a different black and white belly pattern.
-P. petersi also has a gray throat and chest that is also different from the Perez's snouted frog.
+A similar species from another genus is Engystomops petersi, which also has an orange groin, but this species doesn't has eyelid tubercles and has a different black and white belly pattern.
+It also has a gray throat and chest that is also different from the Perez's snouted frog.
 There are several small but marked differences between them and their closely related species.

 Offspring

 Tadpoles in genus Edalorhina, which is the genus of the Perez's snouted frog, are generally similar to most tadpoles of closely related taxa, but they have a distinct terminal oral discs.
 The existence of a dextral vent tube is a common trait for the clade consisting of Edalorhina, Engystomops, and Physalaemus.
 Within the clade, Edalorhina is unique for having two lingual papillae bordered around the anteroventrally directed mouth, a filiform median ridge, and a lack of buccal roof papillae.
-The total head-tail length ranges from 14 mm to 29.7 mm.
+The total head-tail length ranges from 14 to 29.7 mm.
 The body length is around 5 mm and is wider than it is deep.
 The tadpoles have small eyes that are widely separated at each side of the front of the body.
 The nostril position has been described dorsolaterally and anterolaterally.
 The oral disc has also been described both as terminal and ventral.
 These contradictory descriptions might reflect the intraspecific diversity of the tadpoles.
-E. perezi tadpoles have a posteriorly directed sinistral spiracle and a short anal tube.
+E. perezi tadpoles have a posteriorly directed sinistral spiracles and a short anal tube.
 The dorsal fin only grows on the tail.
 The general color of the tadpole is pale brown with streaks of darker brown shades dorsally and laterally.